Healthy Information Space

 Effective democracies require that citizens have access to accurate and impartial electoral and political information.
-Three key components of a healthy information space – civil society, election management bodies, governments, mass media, technology companies – must work in tandem to fight back against disinformation campaigns that seek to spread cynicism, distort political processes and hinder citizens’ ability to make sound political decisions.
+Five key components of a healthy information space – civil society, election management bodies, governments, mass media, technology companies – must work in tandem to fight back against disinformation campaigns that seek to spread cynicism, distort political processes and hinder citizens’ ability to make sound political decisions.

 These five sectors of society play important roles in defending the integrity of information in democracies.
 The analysis presented on this guide focuses on the responsibilities and best practices of these actors.